DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 And you wanted a cloud (Score:2)

-Someone hasn't learned the lesson of Sony (Score:4, Insightful)
+Someone hasn't learned the lesson of Sony (Score:5, Insightful)

 The PS3 wan't jailbroken until Sony tried removing features.
 This is going to lead to some great advancements in open source drone firmware.